Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Introduction

+There is another minor difference between our approach and that of Aaronson and Gottesman: we use a modified sampling technique that we call \textit{computational difference sampling}, wherein we measure $C\ket \psi$ twice in the computational basis and output the difference (i.e., bitwise XOR) of the sampled strings.
+Taking this difference has the effect of canceling the shift on the affine subspace over which the measurement distribution of $C\ket{\psi}$ is supported, leaving a distribution over a (non-affine) subspace of $\F_2^n$.\footnote{Note that the Bell sampling approach also involves taking two samples and computing a difference.
+This is for a similar reason of canceling an unwanted affine shift \cite{montanaro-bell-sampling,gross2021schur,lai2022learning}.} We then interpret the sampled string $x \in \F_2^n$ as corresponding to the Pauli-$X$-operator

+We choose this convention so that the samples from computational difference sampling commute with all of the Pauli-$Z$ stabilizers, as we prove in \cref{cor:comp-diff-sampling}.

-Finally, we remark that throughout our proofs, we will actually find it more convenient to work with \textit{unsigned} Pauli operators, meaning that we view elements of the Pauli group as operators modulo phase.
+\paragraph*{Unsigned Pauli operators} Throughout our proofs, we will actually find it more convenient to work with \textit{unsigned} Pauli operators, meaning that we view elements of the Pauli group as operators modulo phase.
 In doing so, we can identify the $n$-qubit Pauli group under multiplication (modulo phase) with the vector space $\F_2^{2n}$ under addition, which simplifies many computations.
-In particular, this identification reduces many subroutines of our algorithm (e.g., computing the commutant of a Pauli subgroup) into straightforward linear-algebraic computations over $\F_2$, often by way of viewing $\F_2^{2n}$ as a symplectic vector space.
+In particular, this identification reduces many subroutines of our algorithms (e.g., computing the commutant of a Pauli subgroup) into straightforward linear-algebraic computations over $\F_2$, often by way of viewing $\F_2^{2n}$ as a symplectic vector space.
 See \cref{subsec:symp-vector-spaces} and \cref{subsec:weyl-expansion-and-bell-diff-sampling} for more details on the relation between Pauli operators and $\F_2^{2n}$.

+\paragraph*{Summary} To recap, the steps in our learning algorithms are as follows: (1) use \cref{alg:learning_weyl_bell} or \cref{alg:learning_weyl_single} to learn a Pauli subgroup $\hat{G}$ that approximates the stabilizer group of $\ket{\psi}$, then (2) use \cref{alg:reduction} to compute from $\hat{G}$ a Clifford circuit $C$ such that $C\ket{\psi} \approx \ket{\varphi}\ket{x}$, and finally learn $\ket{\varphi}\ket{x}$.
+While some aspects of the analysis are technical, the algorithms themselves are quite simple and could be amenable to implementation on near-term devices.
+Indeed, the only quantum parts of the algorithms involve measuring pairs of qubits, applying Clifford circuits, measuring in the computational basis, and performing tomography on a $t$-qubit state.
+So, for example, the resource requirements of our algorithms are quite comparable to those of the classical shadows protocol \cite{HKP20-classical-shadows}.